gversmee/dbgap2x/README.md

 ## Search for dbGaP studies
 ### Let's try to explore the "Jackson Heart Study" cohort that exists on dbGaP.
-##### We created the function "browse.dbgap", which helps you to find the studies related to the term that you search on your web browser.
+##### We created the function "browse.dbgap", which helps you to find the studies related to the term that you search for.
-You can choose to launch the result on a web browser, or just to print the URL.

 ```R